aws/fmeval/README.md

 You can see examples of running evaluations on your LLMs with built-in or custom datasets in the [examples folder](https://github.com/aws/fmeval/tree/main/examples).

-Main steps for using fmeval are:
+The main steps for using `fmeval` are:
 1. Create a [ModelRunner](https://github.com/aws/fmeval/blob/main/src/fmeval/model_runners/model_runner.py)
    which can perform invocations on your LLM.
 We have built-in support for [AWS SageMaker Jumpstart Endpoints](https://github.com/aws/fmeval/blob/main/src/fmeval/model_runners/sm_jumpstart_model_runner.py),